 - Excellent research facilities and leading researchers at all four University partners.

-Find out more about compound semiconductors in this Cardiff University CPD Summer School ‘Inside the Mysterious World of Compound Semiconductors’ with Chris Meadows of CS Connected.
+Find out more about compound semiconductors in this Cardiff University CPD Virtual Summer School ‘Inside the Mysterious World of Compound Semiconductors’ with Chris Meadows of CS Connected.